zsparal/api-documentation/source/reference/v1/refunds-api/create-refund.rst

 fraction of the total payment.
 It is also possible to refund up to €25.00 more than the original transaction amount, for example to refund costs for returnment shipping.

-Refunds support ``description``s, which we will show in the dashboard, your exports and pass to the consumer if possible.
+Refunds support descriptions, which we will show in the Dashboard, your exports and pass to the consumer if possible.

 If you have insufficient balance with Mollie to perform the refund, the refund will be ``queued``.
 We will automatically process the refund once your balance increases.